 - If the team solves all the puzzles before the zombie reaches them, they will have ‘escaped.’

-The Zombie Escape is a fun activity where employees understand how to effectively work together in times of high pressure or stress.
+The Zombie Escape is a fun activity where employees understand how to work together in times of high pressure or stress.

 3. Two Truths and a Lie

-Next on our list of team building activities for work is a game of bluffs and poker faces.
+Next on our list of free team building activities for work is a game of bluffs and poker faces.
 In Two Truths and a Lie, each team member has to tell, well, two truths and one lie.

 Each participant should try and make their statements as similar as possible.
 The other team members then try to figure out which is the lie.